Annoto/playkit-plugin-loader/README.md

 ## Known limitations / notes

-- **Anonymous-only.** No SSO.
+- Anonymous or OAuth or Sign in via Email- No SSO.
 Per-user identity inside an IFrame embed is a separate design problem (passing a user JWT into the iframe) and is out of scope here.
 - The wrapper relies on Annoto's documented auto-boot globals.
 If the demo shows